 We are donating a percentage of sales for January to cover the cost of an intake care package, and we hope that you will also go to their website to donate!

-Black-eyed peas are a well known food of the African diaspora, making their way to the United States and becoming a staple of soul food and southern foodways in general.
+Black-eyed peas are a well known food of the African diaspora, making their way to the United States with people who were enslaved and becoming a staple of soul food and southern foodways in general.
 In the United States, they are often eaten with rice for New Year’s Day and are the perfect recipe to feature for our first January 2022 newsletter!

 Unfortunately, African American and southern foods are often (and quite wrongly) deemed unhealthy by the wellness community.
 The truth is that many of these dishes are full of vegetables and legumes and very nutrient dense!
 Black-eyed peas, rice, and collard greens are all particularly high in magnesium and are a great, nourishing way to start the New Year or eat anytime you want a satisfying boost of minerals during a cold and snowy Buffalo winter!